What is Angelman syndrome?

 Spina bifida is a birth defect that occurs when the spine and spinal cord don't form properly.

 What is a spinal cord injury?

 A spinal cord injury (SCI) is when damage to the spinal cord results in a loss of function such as mobility or feeling.
-Injury to the spinal cord can causes loss of function of the nerves, limbs and/or organs below the site of the injury.

 What is a stroke?